1714 – Sir Wentworth Harman, MP for Lanesborough, dies from the wounds he receives in a carriage accident on 28 April.

 1924 – The world premiere of Sean O’Casey’s Juno And The Paycock took place at the Abbey Theatre.

-1927 – Ernest Ball (b 1878), composer of the music for When Irish Eyes are Smiling and Mother Machree dies.
+1927 – US-born, Ernest Ball, composer of the music for When Irish Eyes are Smiling and Mother Machree dies.

 1928 – Fianna Fáil petition with 96,000 signatures, calling for referendum to abolish the Oath of Allegiance rejected by Government which instead abolishes the plebiscite clause in the Constitution.